 It is an offence under both the Criminal Code of Canada and the provincial Highway Traffic Act to drive with a suspended license.
 If your license has been suspended, you cannot drive under any circumstance.
 If you do so, you will face serious consequences- including jail time (whether or not you have a previous conviction or record) and significant financial penalties.

-If your license has been suspended, or if you have been caught driving under suspension, it is imperative that you contact a criminal defense lawyer with specific experience and skill handling such matters, as soon as possible and before you make any plea in court.
-The knowledgeable and strategic criminal defense lawyers at Hicks Adams LLP in Toronto can help.
+If your license has been suspended, or if you have been caught driving under suspension, it is imperative that you contact a criminal defence lawyer with specific experience and skill in handling such matters, as soon as possible and before you make any plea in court.
+The knowledgeable and strategic criminal defence lawyers at Hicks Adams in Toronto can help.
 As one of the largest and most well-respected criminal firms in Canada, we rely on more than a century of combined knowledge to help clients in even the most technically demanding matters.